-If there is no one that a person making the Will could or would like to appoint as an Executor, then there is always an option to appoint a solicitor instead.
-Solicitors will charge for this service but this would come out of the estate and is often seen be ‘money well spent”
+If there is no one that the person making the Will could or would like to appoint as an Executor, then there is always an option to appoint a solicitor instead.
+Solicitors will charge for this service but this would come out of the estate and is often seen as ‘money well spent.’

 An increasingly popular, and often more affordable option, is to name family members or friends as Executors and to appoint a solicitor to assist the Executors throughout the process.
 This could be clarified in a Will and significantly lessen the burden of becoming an Executor while still holding onto the control over the estate.